ahoarau/robot_model_to_pointcloud/README.md

 ![kuka cloud](http://googledrive.com/host/0B6zWJ1Gzg1UTUW1rYVpiMUZvUkk/kuka_cloud_small.png)

-This packages allows you to converts any robotModel (for now only meshes) to a PointCloud2.
+This packages allows you to converts any robotModel (for now only the collision meshes) to a PointCloud2.

 This can be used directly using pcl for processing (detection, collision checking etc).